developmentseed/jekyll-hook/readme.md

 Set a [Web hook](https://developer.github.com/webhooks/) on your GitHub repository that points to your jekyll-hook server `http://example.com:8080/hooks/jekyll/:branch`, where `:branch` is the branch you want to publish.
 Usually this is `gh-pages` or `master` for `*.github.com` / `*.github.io` repositories.

+For every branch you want to build/publish (as defined in the `scripts`) you need to set up a different webhook.

 ## Configure a webserver (nginx)